curl/everything-curl/project/users.md

 about dialogues, documentation and license agreements.
 Of course some companies also just flat out tell us.

-We used to collect names of companies and products on our web site of users that use the project's products "in commercial environments".
+We used to collect names of companies and products on our website of users that use the project's products "in commercial environments".
 We did this mostly just to show-off to other big brands that if these other guys can build products that depend on us, maybe you can, too?